jcmartins/proposal/design/7-sensu-metric-format.md

 ## Proposal

 Create a Sensu Metric Format for defining one or more metric points.
-Use the format when transporting metrics with Sensu Events.
+Use the format when transporting metrics within Sensu Events.
 Using a single metric format within Sensu allows for performance optimization.
 Sensu Event Mutator and Handler authors only need to concern themselves with a single metric format.

 ## Rationale